 There is a section equivalent to the team's trophy cabinet with reproductions of Greg Maddux's 1995 Cy Young award, Hank Aaron's 1957 MVP award, Dale Murphy's 1982 Silver Slugger award, Andruw Jones' 2005 Gold Glove award and David Justice's 1990 Rookie of the Year award, along with a list of all other franchise winners.

 Audio clips will take you back to the radio calls of Sid Bream’s slide home in Game 7 of the 1992 NL championship series and Marquis Grissom’s final out in the 1995 World Series.

 Here’s other memorabilia (and locations):

-There will be an acrylic plaque for each of the 55 Braves Hall of Famers.
+Guest Services Aisle 111 There is an acrylic plaque for each of the 55 Braves Hall of Famers.

-Konica Minolta Conference Center A display in the Konica Minolta Conference Center recognizing the “Homes of the Braves” will include photographs and information from each of the six ballparks where the Braves have played.
+Konica Minolta Conference Center A display in the Konica Minolta Conference Center recognizing the “Homes of the Braves” includes photographs and information from each of the six ballparks where the Braves have played.

 Braves Clubhouse On view are a reproduction of Tom Glavine's 1991 Silver Slugger and Greg Maddux's 1995 Gold Glove.
 There are also tributes to Braves Cy Young winners, Braves MVP winners, the 14 straight division titles and all retired team numbers.